openshift/enhancements/enhancements/network/user-defined-network-segmentation.md

    - If no NAD exist, return.
    - In case a NAD exist, ensure no pod specifying the network.
      - In case no pod specifying the network, remove the finalizer, allowing the cluster garbage collector dispose the NAD object.
-     - Otherwise, reflect in the status the network is being deleted because its in use.
+     - Otherwise, reflect in the status of the network that it cannot be deleted because its in use.

 4. On cluster-scope CRD deletion:
    - For each namespace specified in the spec:
      - In case a NAD exist, ensure no pod specifying the network.
      - In case no pod specifying the network, remove the finalizer, allowing the cluster garbage collector dispose the NAD object.
-   - Otherwise, reflect in the status the network is cannot be deleted because its in use.
+     - Otherwise, reflect in the status of the network that it cannot be deleted because its in use.

 > Note:
 > NAD considered foreign when